 White Label Agreement

-THIS WHITE LABEL AGREEMENT (the “Agreement”) is made and entered into on this May 20th, 2022 (the “Effective Date”), by and between BA Enterprises, LLC, a New Mexico Limited Liability Company (the “Company”) and , a organized under the laws of the State of (“White Label Partner”).
+THIS WHITE LABEL AGREEMENT (the “Agreement”) is made and entered into on this (the “Effective Date”), by and between BAE Holdings LLC, a Delaware Limited Liability Company (the “Company”) and , a organized under the laws of the State of (“White Label Partner”).
 Company and White Label Partner may each be referred to herein as a “Party” or collectively as the “Parties”.

 WHEREAS, Company has engaged individuals from around the world and, principally, in the Country of Venezuela (“Independent Contractors”) who are willing to remotely provide services to other businesses (“Customers”);